bluewren/php-certificate-toolbox/README.md

         LEClient::LE_PRODUCTION,
         new DiagnosticLogger(),
         new Client(),
-        new FilesystemCertificateStorage('cert storage url'),
+        new FilesystemCertificateStorage('cert storage path'),
-        new FilesystemAccountStorage('account storage url') );
+        new FilesystemAccountStorage('account storage path') );
 ```